-White-box testing – focuses on the architectural, integration and systemic aspects of mobile game: how third-party components, databases, social media/external entities, as well as graphics/game engines, audio play and so on are integrated in to your game.
+White-box testing – focuses on the architectural, integration and systemic aspects of the mobile game: how third-party components, databases, social media/external entities, as well as graphics/game engines, audio player and so on are integrated into your game.

-The testing methodology and used forms of testing aren’t too different from application and other software testing.
+The testing methodology and used forms of testing aren’t too different from app testing.
 The most important ones when it comes mobile game testing are as follows:

 Compatibility testing is all about making that game compatible across different devices.
 The typical misconception with compatibility testing is that it will be only done with the final version of the game.
 If compatibility testing is done during all development phases – known also as smoke testing – it can help to reveal incompatibility issues with any parts of the game, its third-party components or integrations with those actual devices that end-users use.
 This is very important to get the game working robust and well across all possible device variants – hardware and software.

 Regression testing needs to happen when anything changes in your software.
 Most of the mobile games today have a server-client interaction, requiring a login, uploading of data (e.g. results) and downloading of data (e.g. data, images).
 If you’re developing these kinds of services around your game, users need to ensure all their changes are done in code, to either server side or client side do not break the functionality of the service.
-Automated testing is really the only option in this case, manual doesn’t cut it.
+Automated testing is really the only option, but manual testing doesn’t cut it.

 #1: User Interface and Functionality

 The User Interface and overall functionality of it has a direct impact on how successful your game will be.
-These two things, including visual appeal and the gameplay are the most important thing to get right – and ensure device fragmentation doesn’t break any of these.
-In the UI various things needs to be tested:
+These two things, including visual appeal and the gameplay, are the most important thing to get right – and ensure device fragmentation doesn’t break any of these.
+In the UI various things need to be tested:

-– Menu structure and functions: Testing menu structured, functionality and correct behaviour can be automated with instrumentation and help of different test automation frameworks.
+– Menu structure and functions: Testing menu structured, functionality and correct behavior can be automated with instrumentation and help of different test automation frameworks.

 – Screen orientation: Surprisingly this gets so wrong with many games out there.
 For example, if screen orientation changes during the game what happens, and what actually supposed to happen?
 Does the game work well in both landscape and portrait modes?